jan-bogaerts/mark/src/markdownCode.md

 - between the left and right component, the splitter puts a div component of 8 pixels wide.
 When the user drags this bar left or right, the onPositionChanged callback is called (when provided) with the new position value.

 #### editor
-- The editor component displays the markdown text of the currently loaded project.
+- The editor component displays markdown text.
 - to display the markdown text, the monaco editor npm package is used.
+- When the editor is loaded:
+  - the text for the monaco editor is retrieved from the project service.
+  - theme (light or dark), font & font-size are retrieved from the theme-service and applied to the monaco editor.
+- the project service is monitored for changes to the text (ex: when another project is loaded).
+- when the user changes the text in the monaco editor, the new text is saved to the project service.
+The position-tracking service is also updated.
 - when the user moves the cursor to another line, the editor asks the position-tracking service to update the currently selected line
-- when the user changes the text in the monaco editor, the new text is saved into the project.
+- the monaco editor always occupies all the space that is available.

 #### outline
 - the outline component is positioned to the left of the editor